MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-# Your company IS accountable for your training
+## Your company IS accountable for your training

+Note:
 Both by law and by interest.

 Lobby for your training if you are not getting it.